takemetola/VCS_Ryanair_Automation_test_Andrius/ReadMe.md

 7. Click on Reject all cookies button.

 **Expected Result**: Get a list of available hotels in the area during selected dates.

+---

+## Test Case 5 - Verify the chatbot functionality
+**Description**: Verify the chatbot functionality.

+**Steps**:
+1. Open the website.
+2. Click on the "Let's Chat" menu.
+3. Click on the "Chat Now" button.
+4. Agree to the cookies policy.
+5. Enter the name.
+(Tom Tom)
+6. Enter the email. (test01@gmail.com)
+7. Click on the "Start Chat" button.

+**Expected Result**: The chatbot is connected and ready to help.